Health and Safety

 Please refer to our Public Safety website for additional information regarding campus safety policies and procedures.
 We encourage all summer program attendees to store Public Safety’s emergency number on their personal phones:

 - Mies Campus: 312.808.6363

 Pre-College Program participants will be supervised by trained Illinois Tech professional staff, faculty, or Pre-College Programs interns at all times during the course of their programs.

 Pre-employment background checks, including criminal history, are a condition of employment for all newly hired or rehired professional staff and faculty members at Illinois Tech.
 Pre-employment background checks are also a requirement of Pre-College Programs interns.
 Please reference Illinois Tech’s policies on Pre-Employment Background Checks and Activities Involving Minors.

 All faculty and staff that interact with minors during summer programs are required to complete the Title IX and Working with Minors Training.
 This will be emailed to all faculty and staff involved in summer programs in the spring semester before programs begin.

 Please reference Title IX at Illinois Tech for more information and reporting procedures.

-Refund Policy: Full (100%) refunds are provided until 14 days before the start of a program.
+Refund Policy: Full (100%) refunds of final payments are provided until 14 days before the start of a program.
 Partial refunds (50%) are provided within 13 days before a program start date.
 No refunds are provided on or after the start of a program.